 - 18 VCs had data submitted

-Well done to all who took part.
-Keep the 1st to the 4th of January 2017 free for the next New Year Plant Hunt!
+Well done to all who took part. *NEW* Keep the 1st to the 4th of January 2017 free for the next New Year Plant Hunt!
 Email Maria to find out what's happening in your area, follow her on Twitter or keep an eye on our New Year Plant Hunt Twitter feed here.

 Cork Recording Event

 The event was really great fun, with targeted recording in some of the most spectacular scenery in Ireland, rough crew teams tackling mountains, and evening activities too!
 We were based in the Gaeltacht (Irish-speaking) village of Ballyvourney, at the beautiful Mills Inn.
 Here we set up base camp, planned our routes, ate in the evenings, and discussed our finds and mapped our progress.Over the course of the four day event, 37 people took part, many of them local, and nearly 4,000 records were collected.
 A fantastic event and a fantastic success.
 Read more about it here, here and here.

 12 & 13 March at the National Botanic Gardens.
 We had a great conference, with a series of interactive workshops, and a number of great talks.
 Below are some of the talks for you to download and view.